cheton/flattree/README.md

 var parent = nodes[parentIndex];
 var previousTotal = parent.state.total;

-// Close the node by passing empty options value
+// Close the node by passing empty options var siblingNodes = flatten(node);
-// It will return all of its sibling nodes if the node's parent have two or more child nodes var siblingNodes = flatten(node);
+// The above will return all of its sibling nodes if the node's parent have two or more child nodes.

 // Rebuild the list
 nodes.splice.apply(nodes, [parentIndex + 1, previousTotal].concat(siblingNodes));